 By Nicolas Arkells, CEO, Manticore Consulting Group

-Nicolas Arkells, JD, MBA, is the CEO at Manticore Consulting Group, a global health economics and outcomes consulting firm.
-He has over 15 years of leadership experience focusing on ensuring organizational commitment to statistical analysis and implementation.
-His law and science juris doctorate concentration in intellectual property allowed him to focus his research on biotechnology, market access, policy, regulatory strategy, and patent law.
-He is certified in medical devices and pharmaceuticals by the Regulatory Affairs Professionals Society, Lean Six Sigma Black Belt trained in the healthcare industry, agile certified as a PSM and PSPO, and advanced certified in global human capital through Columbia University.
-He has been recognized for excellence in legal research, alternative dispute resolution, and leadership.
-You can reach him via email or connect with him on LinkedIn.
+Nicolas Arkells is the CEO at Manticore Consulting Group, a global health economics and outcomes consulting firm.
+He has over 15 years of leadership experience ensuring organizational commitment to statistical analysis and implementation.
+His law and science juris doctorate concentrated on intellectual property, which encouraged his research in biotechnology, market access, policy, and patent law.
+His MBA focused on the application of analytics to provide solutions to real-world problems in the healthcare industry.
+He is certified in medical devices and pharmaceuticals by the Regulatory Affairs Professionals Society, Lean Six Sigma black belt-trained in the healthcare industry, agile-certified as a PSM and PSPO, and certified in global human capital through Columbia University.
+He has been recognized for excellence in legal research, leadership, and alternative dispute resolution and as a U.S. biosimilar policy expert.
+You can reach him via email or connect with him on LinkedIn